smart-wpa/lincoln-field-site/lincoln-field.md

 #### Community Meeting, Sept.
 19

 You can [download the presentation](//www.seattleschools.org/wp-content/uploads/2024/09/Lincoln-Field-Presentation-FINAL.pdf) from the September 19 community meeting.

-#### What We’ve Heard: Community Feedback on the Lincoln Athletic Field Project

-SPS has gathered community feedback regarding potential locations for the Lincoln Athletic Field through multiple channels, including a community meeting on Sept.
-19, the Let’s Talk feedback form, emails, and monitoring community news blogs and social media.

-We are carefully reviewing all comments, concerns, and questions.
-Our FAQ is updated regularly to address common themes and inquiries.

-Here are some consistent themes across all feedback methods.

-Community members have expressed concerns about **losing natural spaces at Wallingford Playfield if it is selected as the location for the artificial turf field.** Some specific issues expressed were:

-*   Loss of significant trees, which provide shade, play areas, and spaces for relaxation.Impact on local wildlife habitats, with concerns over artificial turf replacing natural grass.
-*   Field use by organized teams and concern over reducing opportunities for unstructured play, exercise, and picnics.

-**Many community members support locating the field at Wallingford Playfield**, with the following comments:

-*   Current grass conditions are poor, often muddy and affected by dog waste.
-*   The location is ideal for Lincoln High School students, who deserve access to the same athletic opportunities of other high schools.
-*   There is a demand for more turf fields to accommodate the scheduling needs of sports teams.

-Several community members are concerned that **the new field would be in near-constant use** **after school and on weekends**, with both Lincoln and Hamilton using it, followed by Seattle Parks and Recreation scheduling until 9:45 p.m.

-Community members have raised concerns about **loose balls potentially entering streets or neighboring yards, as well as parking, lighting, and noise issues.**

-Many have requested that **the playground, wading pool, and tennis courts remain unchanged.**

-Some, especially those with young children, are concerned about any closure that reduces a**ccess to the wading pool and playground during construction.**

-**Community members have suggested several alternative locations**, including Gas Works Park, Woodland Park, Lower Woodland, Queen Anne Bowl, the north parking lot at Lincoln, and potentially available school sites if elementary schools are closed.

-Some have suggested **reducing the field size  or rotating it 90 degrees** from the current design proposals.

-Several community members have raised **environmental and health concerns related to the use of artificial turf.**

 ### Frequently Asked Questions